Day 1 You'll See:

 The Black Hills

 The piece de resistance of the area is the Black Hills National Forest, the southwestern South Dakota spot that spans over 5 million acres.
-Timeless forest land and mountain ranges spread in every direction, the entire region known as an 'oasis in a sea of prairie'.
+Timeless forest land and mountain ranges spread in every direction, the entire region known as an 'oasis in a sea of the prairie'.
 The history here, though short and turbulent, is interesting for any group, covering Sioux and Lakota tribal traditions, the fur trade era, and the homesteading gold rush.
 From Mt.
 Rushmore to Custer State Park, wild west encounters to soaring adventures, the Black Hills will entertain and educate your group through and through

 Black Hills Mining Museum